Covid rapid response centre inaugurated at Delhi's Rajiv Gandhi Hospital | Health

 Patients will be provided complete critical care at the centre till bed availability is ensured in a COVID-19 ward or a Covid ICU ward, the official said.

+''Under the guidance of CM Arvind Kejriwal, to combat the next Covid wave Delhi government has made a Rapid Response Centre at Rajiv Gandhi Super Speciality Hospital.
+This will be manned with a Rapid Response Team which will work 24×7 and will help in better management of Covid patients,'' Jain later tweeted.

-Delhi Health Minister Satyendar Jain on Tuesday said medical infrastructure is being ramped up and 37,000 beds dedicated for COVID-19 patients are being set up to tackle the anticipated third wave of the pandemic in the national capital.
+The Delhi health minister on Tuesday said medical infrastructure is being ramped up and 37,000 beds dedicated for COVID-19 patients are being set up to tackle the anticipated third wave of the pandemic in the national capital.

 He also underlined that that though the positivity rate has shown a downward trend and the number of fatalities has been zero in the past few days, the Delhi government is not dropping its guard.